 TIP: Pay close attention when you’re downloading things like software and apps.
 For example, we had to uncheck the box that would have automatically installed the Bing Toolbar, among other things.

-While the HP Photosmart 6520 is a web-connected printer — which means it’s wireless so there are no cables connecting the printer to your computer — you could connect it nonwirelessly if you wanted (or if you didn’t have an Internet connection).
-You would just have to use your own USB cable to make the connection between the two; there is none supplied.
+The HP Photosmart 6520 is a web-connected printer/scanner/copier — which means it’s wireless, so there are no cables connecting this printer to your computer.
+However, you could connect it nonwirelessly if you wanted (or if you don’t have an Internet connection).
+You would just have to use your own USB cable to make the connection between the two — because there is none supplied.

 That means you can put it in any room of the house and any computer in the house can print to it.
 Actually, anyone you give the printer’s unique email address to can print to it — whether they’re in your home, in your town, in their car, or across the country.

-I’ve heard lots of people use this feature to send and receive photos on the fly.
+I’ve heard lots of people use this feature to send & receive photos on the fly with each other.
 The photos to will automatically be printed and waiting for the recipient — without any interaction on the receiver’s part.
 It’s great for grandparents who like to get recent pictures of their grandchildren!
 I even saw an HP printer rep give out a unique email address on QVC one day.
 Then they showed the photos they received live on air throughout the segment.
 Very cool.

-How To Use It As A Cloud Printer
+How To Use The HP Photosmart 6520 As A Cloud Printer

-As a cloud printer, you (or anyone you privately invite to use it) can simply select this printer from a dropdown list and print anything to it immediately — without having to send an attachment in an email.
+As a cloud printer, you (or anyone you privately invite to use it) can simply select this WiFi printer from their dropdown list and print anything to it immediately — without having to send an attachment in an email.

 You just need to go through a cloud printing service.
 (Use your unique HP ePrint email address to identify the printer.)

-We use Google Cloud Print for this.
-It’s free and super simple.
+For example, we use Google Cloud Print for cloud printing — it’s free and super simple!
 It makes it possible to print anything from a Chrome browser or various apps directly to the printer of your choice.

 Apple has a cloud printer app for Mac computers that’s also free.

-We will probably use this printer as a cloud printer most of the time.
-The only time I can see that we would use the email method to send items to the printer is when we’re out and about and want to print something from our smartphones, or when we’re traveling out of town and want to print something back at home.
+We use the HP Photosmart 6520 as a cloud printer most of the time.
+The only time we use the email method to send items to this HP printer/scanner/copier is when we’re out & about and want to print something from our smartphones, or when we’re traveling out of town and want to print something back at home.

-Jim (who does most of the printing for the home business) was thrilled to see how quick and easy it is to print envelopes, paychecks, and forms on this printer.
+Jim (who does most of the printing for our home business) was thrilled to see how quick and easy it is to print envelopes, paychecks, and forms on this WiFi printer.

-It’s got most of the standard features that you want to see in a good printer:
+It’s got most of the standard features that you want to see in a good multifunction printer:

 - Print 12 pages per minute with black ink; 8.5 pages per minute with color ink